Warbo/chriswarbo-net/blog/2012-11-17-anonymous_closures_in_python.md

 )([False])
 ```

 Here our `state`{.python} value is given as `[False]`{.python}, which is a list containing the value `False`{.python}.
 The side-effecting expression we use is `state.append(not state.pop())`{.python} which first "pops" the last value out of `state`{.python}, so that `state`{.python} becomes an empty list `[]`{.python} and we receive the value `False`{.python}.
 We then use the `not`{.python} operator on this value (equivalent to Javascript's `!`{.javascript}) to receive a value of `True`{.python}.
 We then use the `state.append`{.python} method to push this value on to the end of `state`{.python}, so that `state`{.python} has become a list containing the value `True`{.python}, or `[True]`{.python}.
-Next time it will start with `[True]`{.python} and result in `[False]`{.python}, correctly implementing our toggle behaviour.
+Next time it will start with `[True]`{.python} and result in `[False]`{.python}.
+Like before, we extract the second element of our tuple to produce our return value, correctly implementing the toggling behaviour.

 ## Stacks ##

 The above may seem a pretty pointless exercise, and I would agree that production code should probably be written in a more straightforward way, but now that we've thrown away Python's built-in statement-sequencing and namespace implementations, we've actually exposed some pretty interesting problems, which we can apply some nifty Computer Science to.

 The observant of you will have spotted that popping and appending lists like I've just done is actually stack manipulation.
-Since I've just exposed a stack-oriented subset of Python, it makes sense to look at stack languages to begin with.
+Since I've just exposed a stack-oriented subset of Python, it makes sense to look at some stack languages.

 The exemplar of a language oriented around stacks is Forth; however, in Forth everything is a procedure (statement), which goes against the nice expression-only form we were inching towards above.
-In Forth, the stacks are singletons, mutable and, most importantly, external entities.
+In Forth, the stacks are global, mutable and, most importantly, external entities.
 Forth procedures can be used to manipulate stacks, but only in the same way that C procedures can be used to manipulate memory.
 Neither actually has a "stack"(/"memory") datatype; the stack(/memory) lives outside the program, and the language provides means to access it.
 In fact, the only reason Forth is 'stack-oriented' rather than 'memory-oriented' is that its procedures are generally written to make heavy use of the stacks; but they don't have to, they could just as well write to memory instead.

 There is actually another nice stack language out there which *is* expression-based; in fact it's purely functional!
 It's called Joy and rather than running procedures which may happen to modify an external stack, in Joy everything is a function which accepts a stack and returns a stack.